 About me

-I grew up in the beautiful Odenwald, but for my studies, I moved next door to Heidelberg where I have been for the last decade.
+As a country boy, I grew up in the rural, beautiful Odenwald.
+The only thing it lacks is a university, so I moved to Heidelberg fulfill my childhood dream and study Astronomy.
+Time flies and by now I have been there for over a decade.
 Currently I am doing my PhD at the Astronomisches Rechen-Institut in the research group of Kathryn Kreckel.
 As part of PHANGS – a worldwide collaboration that has built up an impressive collection of astronomical observations – I study the different components of the ionized gas in nearby galaxies.
-That goes from start – H II regions powered by newly formed massive stars – to finish – the last light up of smaller stars in the form of Planetary Nebulae.
+This ranges from H II regions, which are powered by newly formed massive stars, to Planetary Nebulae, which represent the beautiful last glow of smaller stars.

-As I do a lot of data science in my job, I also like to apply this knowledge to everyday topics – ranging from analyzing my movie diary to mapping historic data.
-I am also a big fan of typography and as such love to create nice looking documents with LaTeX.
-Other projects like this website are more driven by the curiosity to try something new.
-Although I have to say that I have just taken a liking to it: for me it serves as a nice memory of my completed projects.
+I do a lot of data science in my job and I also like to apply this knowledge to everyday topics – ranging from analyzing my movie diary to mapping historic data.
+I am also a big fan of typography and as such love to typeset nice looking documents with LaTeX.
+Other projects like this website are more driven by the curiosity to try out something new.
+And I have to admit that I really appreciate by now.
+For me it serves as a practical companion that I can use to browse through completed projects.

 About this site